OmarSenger/News-App/README.md

 Widget and Packages Used :
 1- Http Package
-this package allows you to deal with api links . if you want to use it you can get it from here : https://pub.dev/packages/http 2- Webview Package this package allows your app to act like a browser and claim the web view of a specific link you got from api . if you want to use it you can get it from here : https://pub.dev/packages/webview_flutter 3- CircularProgressIndicator
+this package allows you to deal with api links . if you wanna use it you can get it from here : https://pub.dev/packages/http 2- Webview Package this package allows your app to act like a browser and claim the web view of a specific link you got from api . if you wanna use it you can get it from here : https://pub.dev/packages/webview_flutter 3- CircularProgressIndicator
 4- DropDownButton
 5- ListView.builder